 Some power exchange relationships extend outside the bedroom.
 For example, serving your partner at home or even in public can be a sign of subservience.
 You might have a specific routine that requires you to kneel or to drop your eyes when in front of him.
 Many of these things can be adapted to play time in the bedroom and vice versa.

-For some people, it’s easier to get into a submissive head space by playing a specific role that’s associated with submission.
+For some people, it’s easier to get into a submissive head space by playing a specific role that’s associated with submission while your partner plays an authority role.
 Here are a few:

 - Teacher and student

 - Coach and athlete